korpugglan/spotify/README.md

 # friday.py
 A script to merge separate playlists into a single one.
+It makes use of credentials.jsonld to import some variables.
+Create a new one based on the template.

 Wishlist items:
 - add from a flexible number of playlists
 - diff in playlist lengths